-（二）Correlation analysis
+3.2 Correlation analysis

 Table 2 shows the correlation analysis results of the main variables, in which the lower left corner and the upper right corner are the Pearson and Spearman correlation coefficients of the variables.
-From the analysis results, it can be seen that -takingizationNFCs the Pearson and Spearman correlation coefficients of both enterprise risk-taking level (RiskT) and the financial of the are negative, and is significant at the level of 1%, which means that when other factors are not considered, the higher corporatethe degree of financialization of enterprises, the lower level of risk taking, which initially supports the hypothesis H1b.
+From the analysis results, we can see that the correlation coefficient between the risk-taking level (RiskT) and the financialization (Pearson) of NFCs is negative, suggesting that when other factors are not considered, the higher the corporate financialization degree, the lower level of risk taking is.
+These estimations initially provide supports the hypothesis H1b.

-2
+Table 2 Pearson and Spearman correlation coefficients